moby/moby/docs/reference/commandline/network.md

 ## Description

 Manage networks.
-You can use subcommand to create, list, inspect, remove, connect and disconnect networks.
+You can use subcommands to create, inspect, list, remove, prune, connect, and disconnect networks.

 ## Related commands